ashfinenayet/ashfinenayet.github.io/resume-page.md

-Ashfin**Enayet**
+Ashfin **Enayet**

 ## Education

-**Virginia Commonwealth University** Richmond, VA BS iN MATHEMATICAL SCIENCES W/ CONCENTRATION IN STATISTICS Aug 2020 – May 2024
+**Virginia Commonwealth University** Richmond, VA BS IN Mathematical Sciences with Concentration in Statistics Aug 2020 – May 2024

 ## Skills